subh-775/Artistic-Prompt-AI/README.md

 ---

-## License
+## 📜 License

-This project is licensed under the APACHE 2.0License.
+This project is licensed under the APACHE 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 > **Note**: Training and further refinements are in progress.
 Updates will be added as development continues.